abourn/370-r4/README.md

 ### Data Analysis

 Much like in life, one of the best (and ethical) things you can do in data science is to not assume you nor your conclusions are absolutely correct.
+More generally, it is critical for data scientists to have an understanding of their place in the world and understand that--they too, are subject to human flaws.
+Boyd and Crawford summarize this topic extremely well:
+"Interpretation is at the center of data analysis.
+Regardless of the size of a data set, it is subject to limitation and bias.
+Without those biases and limitations being understood and outlined, misinterpretation is the result.
+Big Data is at its most effective when researchers take account of the complex methodological processes that underlie the analysis of social data."

+"Do numbers speak for themselves?
+The answer, we think, is a resounding ‘no’.
+Significantly, Anderson’s sweeping dismissal of all other theories and disciplines is a tell: it reveals an arrogant undercurrent in many Big Data debates where all other forms of analysis can be sidelined by production lines of numbers, privileged as having a direct line to raw knowledge.
+Why people do things, write things, or make things is erased by the sheer volume of numerical repetition and large patterns.
+This is not a space for reflection or the older forms of intellectual craft.
+As David Berry (2011, p.
+8) writes, Big Data provides ‘destablising amounts of knowledge and information that lack the regulating force of philosophy.’
+Instead of philosophy – which Kant saw as the rational basis for all institutions – ‘computationality might then be understood as an ontotheology, creating a new ontological “epoch” as a new historical constellation of intelligibility’"

 ### Data Visualization